Ab Initio French – A Complete Guide

 French Ab Initio vs French Language B

-Both Ab Initio and Language B give students the skills to communicate in French.
-This includes listening, speaking, reading, and writing, as well as cultural awareness.
+Ab Initio and Language B alike give students the skills to communicate in French.
+This includes listening, speaking, reading, and writing.
+In addition, the IB Diploma Programme emphasises the importance of cultural awareness, and both courses integrate cultural aspects into the curriculum.
+The goal is to foster a deeper understanding of French-speaking societies.

 That being said, there are situations when students can choose between French Language B and Ab Initio.
-This is because they don’t exactly fit the criteria of either course.
+It is possible when they don’t exactly fit the criteria of either course.

 You should also keep in mind that Ab Initio is available only at SL, while you can learn Language B at either SL or HL.